metauni/metauni.github.io/index.md

 ## Schedule

 To join an event click the "Join now" button or, for Discord-based events, join the [metauni Discord](https://discord.gg/9yBaAxPSK8).
-Times are given in AEDT (UTC +11).
+Times are given in AEST (UTC +10).
 Names in italics are the co-organisers of the seminar.
 <!-- The schedule is also available in the iCalendar format. -->

 <!--* [Google Calendar](https://www.google.com/calendar/render?cid=mtat12fcie0kaavivca4lgpp69oqpg6v@import.calendar.google.com)-->